ozovalihasan/ead-g/README.md

 ⚠️: Save your files before running the gem.

-⚠️⚠️: Please double check generated files by the gem.
+⚠️⚠️: Please double-check generated files by the gem.

 ⚠️⚠️⚠️: EAD is still under development.
 So, it is not recommended to use this gem with ongoing projects.